botmasterai/botmasterai.github.io/content/getting-started/socketio-setup.md

 ## The Botmaster Socket.io bot

-Socket.io is a great library that allows developers to write apps using webSockets (with fallbacks to http long-polling and others when webSockets aren't available in the client).
+Socket.io is a great library that allows developers to write apps using webSockets (with fallbacks to http long-polling and others when webSockets aren't available on the client).
 You can read more about it on their own website here: http://socket.io.

-Because you might want to have a bot that not only works on some platform but also on your own webapp/app, support for socket.io was added to the Botmaster core.
+Because you might want to have a bot that not only works on some arbitrary platform but also on your own webapp/app, support for socket.io was added to the Botmaster core.
 Although Socket.io enables developers to use their technology in a bunch of different applications, the fact that you want to use it in Botmaster means that you want to handle 1-1 conversations between users and your bot (managed by botmaster).

 If you've never used both botmaster and socket.io, It's probably still pretty unclear how all of this fits in together.
 Hopefully the next section will help you understand and get started with this.